 Timer Running

-All but the Tech Issue buttons will be disabled whilst the nodecg-speedcontrol timer is running.
+All but the Tech Issue Start button will be disabled whilst the nodecg-speedcontrol timer is running.
 This avoids accidentally switching scenes whilst a run is under way.

 Only the Start Run button uses this disabled condition and triggers if the Game Layout code in the current run is invalid (it doesn't match the name of a scene in OBS).
 If this is the case, check the current run details in the Run Editor and ensure the Game Layout code matches the next runner's scene code.

-Every button has a condition where it will disable if a specific scene is active in OBS.
+Every button has a condition based on the current OBS scene.
 This prevents you from transitioning to the same scene again, or prevents you from pressing buttons that might advance the run when you shouldn't.
+The message "Disabed on X" means the button is disabled on the current scene.
+The message "Not enabled on X" means the button is only enabled on certain scenes, and not the current scene.
 These are:

-Intermission disables on the Intermission, Video, Opening, and Closing scenes.
+Intermission disabled on the Intermission, Video, Opening, and Closing scenes.
 If you need to go to Intermission whilst on one of these scenes you should use the Intermission (Scene Switch Only) button.

-Video from Run disables on the Intermission, Video, Opening, and Closing scenes.
+Video from Run disabled on the Intermission, Video, Opening, and Closing scenes.
 You should only use this button to go from a run as it advances the run player.